colinzhu/vertx-db-task-queue/README.md

 In this repository, there is an `ExampleApp` which shows how to use this library.
 The `ExampleApp` will auto create an H2 database (http://localhost:9091/) and create the required tables when it's started.
 Here are the steps to run the `ExampleApp`.
-1. clone the repo
+1. Clone this repository
-2. run `mvn compile`, this step will extract and copy the required css and js file from webjars
+2. Run `mvn compile`, this step will extract and copy the required css and js file from webjars
-3. run `ExampleApp.main()`
+3. Run `ExampleApp.main()`
-4. That all, you can start to play with it:
+4. That's all, you can start to play with it now:
    - Launch the task queue support page: http://localhost:31111/taskqueue/support/web/
    - Trigger to create example tasks (change the number in the URL to create any number of tasks): http://localhost:31111/taskqueue/create/1
    - Click the "Refresh" button from the task queue support page